Skip to main content

 • “While the game excels in atmosphere and combat, the narrative and character development in Darktide are less pronounced.”

-• “The biggest disappointment has to be the practically non-existent story where there's a promising setup to a rich narrative only to get dumped by the roadside with very little effort put into any narrative or character development.”
+• “Biggest disappointment has to be the practically non-existent story where there's a promising setup to a rich narrative only to get dumped by the roadside with very little effort put into any narrative or character development, though the main pull is going to be the gameplay.”

-• “For a 'finished' game, the lack of story and character development, lack of gameplay depth, and lack of complete features make Darktide not worth the price.”
+• “For a 'finished' game, the lack of story/character development, lack of gameplay depth, and lack of complete features make Darktide not worth the price.”

 Buy Warhammer 40,000: Darktide